Divorce

 Ill health

 Usually, if you take your benefits earlier than your Normal Pension Age, how much you receive every year is reduced, because they will likely be paid for longer.
-How much you will receive in the case of ill-health will depend on your circumstances, and we’d ask you to go to a medical assessment for which we’ll pay.
+How much you will receive in the case of ill health will depend on your circumstances, and we’d ask you to go to a medical assessment for which we’ll pay.
 In this way, your pension might not be reduced in the same way as it would be if you were in good health.

 Please see your Schedule Factsheet for the details, including how the Trustee and bank assess what you’re entitled to.